-Since 1994, the Lower Mississippi River Conservation Committee (LMRCC) has provided a regional forum dedicated to conserving the natural resources of the Mississippi's floodplain, focusing on habitat restoration, long-term conservation planning and nature-based economic development.
+Since 1994, the LMRCC has provided a regional forum dedicated to conserving the natural resources of the Mississippi's floodplain, focusing on habitat restoration, long-term conservation planning and nature-based economic development.
 We are a coalition of 12 state natural resource conservation and environmental quality agencies in Arkansas, Kentucky, Louisiana, Mississippi, Missouri and Tennessee, incorporated as a 501(c)(3) non-profit agency.

-The LMRCC works in cooperation with numerous federal, state, and non-governmental organizations for continual improvements to the Lower Mississippi River (LMR), recognizing its value as a multi-purpose river.
+The LMRCC works in cooperation with numerous Federal, state, and non-governmental organizations for continual improvements to the LMR, recognizing its value as a multipurpose river.
 Through these partnerships, we promote holistic management of its numerous resources from navigation and flood risk management to conservation and restoration of ecosystems, to improvements for recreational opportunities.
-The LMR supports a diversity of aquatic and terrestrial species, including several of conservation concern: Pallid Sturgeon (Scaphirhynchus albus), Fat Pocketbook Mussel (Potamilus capax), and Interior Least Tern (Sterna antillarum athalassos).
-It contains incredibly rich bottom land hardwood forests and a variety of features to create habitat complexes, critical for the long term management of the LMR.
+The LMR supports a diversity of aquatic and terrestrial species, including several of conservation concern: PS (Scaphirhynchus albus), fat pocketbook mussel (Potamilus capax), and interior least tern (Sterna antillarum athalassos).
+It contains incredibly rich BLH forests and a variety of features to create habitat complexes, critical for the long-term management of the LMR.

-LMRCC worked in cooperation with the Memphis District, The Nature Conservancy and several other partners on the Lower Mississippi River Resource Assessment (LMRRA), which culminated in a final assessment with recommendations for information needs, natural resource and habitat needs, and recreation needs.
+LMRCC worked in cooperation with the Memphis District, TNC and several other partners on the LMRRA, which culminated in a final assessment with recommendations for information needs, natural resource and habitat needs, and recreation needs.
 To continue with that effort, the LMRCC was pleased for Water Resources Development Act 2018 authorizing language for a Lower Mississippi River Feasibility Study for Conservation Reaches identified in the LMRRA.